ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 1. Under **Optional**, you can configure two options.

    * **Fast snapshot restore** - When you enable this feature, you must specify the zone or zones where you want [fast restore](/docs/vpc?topic=vpc-snapshots-vpc-about#snapshots_vpc_fast_restore) enabled.
 You can also specify the maximum number of fast restore snapshots that you want to retain.
-Fast restore is billed at an extra rate per hour for each zone in which it is enabled.
+Billing for the fast restore feature is set at a flat rate based on instance hours.
+The feature is billed at an extra hourly rate for each zone that it is enabled in regardless of the size of the snapshot.
+Maintaining fast restore clones is considerably more costly than keeping regular snapshots.

    * **Tagging**, specify more tags that apply to the backup when the plan runs.
       * Select the box to copy all tags from the source volume to all backups.